-Tofu houses natural compounds known as isoflavones.
-These act as powerful antioxidants which help to reduce oxidative stress.
+Tofu contains natural compounds known as isoflavones.
+These act as powerful antioxidants, which help reduce oxidative stress.
 The latter refers to an imbalance between free radicals and antioxidants in our body, which can lead to cell and tissue damage, rapid aging, ill health, and chronic disease.
 Antioxidants fight this scenario, and this is why it is so important to regularly consume anti-oxidant-rich foods such as tofu.

 Supporting Heart Health